-  Started as a medium dedicated strictly to humour and amusement (hence the name) it expanded its vision and over the course of its existence dealt with many topics that in the past were a domain of “serious”, non-visual art forms, such as literature.
+Started as a medium dedicated strictly to humor and amusement (hence the name) it expanded its vision and over the course of its existence dealt with many topics that in the past were a domain of “serious”, non-visual art forms, such as literature.

 Much like the human history itself, history of American comics is separated into periods and while the debate still goes on (again, much like with human history),